-Revision guide also available to purchase for subject if they wish.
+Revision guide is also available to purchase if students wish.

 To study iMedia, students should have a strong interest in creative media and using technology.
 Students should be willing to work towards and meet deadlines, with good time management skills.
 Students also need to be able to write independently and have independent research skills.